mgreiler/code-review-checklist/README.md

 - [ ] Is the API/UI intuitive to use?

 ## Ethics and Morality
+- [ ] Does this change make use of user data in a way that might raise privacy concerns?
+- [ ] Does the change exploit behavioral patterns or human weaknesses?
+- [ ] Might the code, or what it enables, lead to mental and physical harm for (some) users?
+- [ ] If the code adds or alters ways in which people interact with each other, are appropriate measures in place to prevent/limit/report harassment or abuse?
-- [ ] Does this code change introduce any ethical or moral concerns?
+- [ ] Does this change lead to an exclusion of a certain group of people or users?
 - [ ] Does this code change introduce any algorithm, AI  or machine learning bias?
+- [ ] Does this code change introduce any
+gender/racial/political/religious/ableist bias?

 ## Testing and Testability
 - [ ] Is the code testable?